bendan365/csnats-wip/README.md

 ```

 Known Issues
-* There can be an issue with a flush hanging in some situtions.
+* There can be an issue with a flush hanging in some situations.
 I'm looking into it.
 * Some unit tests are failing due to long connect times due to the underlying .NET TCPClient API.

 TODO